Azure/alz-terraform-accelerator/docs/wiki/Troubleshooting.md

 You should now be able to successfully run the `Deploy-Accelerator` command and continue.

+## 422 Error when deleting Runner Group

+When trying to destroy a GitHub environment with a runner group you may see an error like:

+`Error: DELETE https://api.github.com/orgs/<org>/actions/runner-groups/3: 422 This group cannot be deleted because it contains runners.
+Please remove or move them to another group before proceeding. []`

+Unfortunately, this requires manual intervantion at the moment.
+The runners do not delete themselves when the container instance is delete, so they will show in the offline state for 14 days prior to being deleted.

+To resolve this, you can manually delete the runners from Runner Group in the GitHub UI.
+You can then re-run the destroy to complete the clean up.

+This only affects you if you have Enterprise licensing and have chosen to use a Runner Group.
+More details can be found here: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/removing-self-hosted-runners

 <!-- markdownlint-enable no-inline-html -->

 [Issues]:     https://github.com/Azure/alz-terraform-accelerator/issues "Our issues log"